Health checks for guarded rollouts

 Flag context kinds

-- Flag is seeing [context kind]: The flag is being evaluated by contexts with the same kind as the guarded rollout’s randomization unit.
+- Flag is seeing [context kind]: Evaluations include the same context kind as the selected randomization unit.

 To learn more, read Randomization unit and Context kinds.